Veteran’s Wall of Honor

 The names on the pages that follow are individuals who are associated with the Upper Southampton-Warminster High School, the William Tennent High School or the Centennial School District.
 Each person, a relative or a close friend of theirs requested that the veteran’s name be engraved onto the plaques in the Veterans’ Wall of Honor.

 The William Tennent Alumni Association (WTAA) extends an invitation to all attendees, graduates or workers within the District to submit their name for inclusion onto the Veterans’ Wall of Honor.
-The WTAA may be contacted at 215.441.6181 x- 11080, through the district’s website, www.centennialsd.org. or on this website.
+The WTAA may be contacted at 215.441.6181 x- 11080, or by emailing the WTAA at TennentAlumni@gmail.com, or on this website.

 The WTAA accepts donations to help with the upkeep of the Veterans’ Wall of Honor.